Wall Street kicks off 2018 on a strong note

 ADVERTISEMENT

+Oil prices dipped but hovered near their mid-2015 highs amid large anti-government rallies in major exporter Iran and ongoing supply cuts led by OPEC and Russia.

+Gold and copper prices extended their gains, but the greenback began the year on the back foot, with the dollar index slipping to its weakest level since September.

-December payrolls report, data on manufacturing and service sectors are among leading indicators expected during the week, and will be scrutinized for signs of improving economic health and the number of interest rate hikes this year.
+The week is heavy on data including December job numbers and reports on manufacturing and service sectors scheduled.
+The data will be closely watched for signs of further strength in the economy and the number of interest rate hikes this year.

-Minutes from the Federal Reserve's December meeting, when the central bank raised rates for the fourth time since the 2008 financial crisis, will be issued on Wednesday.
+Minutes from the Federal Reserve's December meeting, where the central bank raised rates for the fourth time since the 2008 financial crisis, is set for release on Wednesday.

-Shares of casino operators Wynn resorts, Las Vegas Sands and Melco Resorts & Entertainment were down after a report showed lower-than-expected rise in Macau gambling revenue in December.
+Shares of casino operators Wynn Resorts (WYNN) and Melco Resorts & Entertainment (MLCO) were down about 2 percent after a report showed lower-than-expected rise in Macau gambling revenue in December.

-Abbott Labs jumped 2.6 percent after JPMorgan and Morgan Stanley upgraded the healthcare company's stock to "overweight".
+Abbott Labs jumped more than 3 percent to a record $59.02 after two brokerages upgraded the company's stock to "overweight."

 (Reporting by Sruthi Shankar in Bengaluru; Editing by Sriraj Kalluvila)